jonafraire/ch-re-jonafraire/SRS/SRS.md

  User  | Description
  ----- | -------------
  Name | Create provider account
- Author | Jonathan Manuel Fraire López
+ Author | Jonathan Fraire, Omar Vargas y Mario Amador Date | 25/09/2019
- Date | 25/04/2019
  Brief Description | The administrator must create the accounts for the providers with your data.
  Actors | Administrator
  Pre-conditions | Each provider needs their account name and their main data.